 Learn about about the General Education (GenEd) exemption.

-A student is exempted from 15 points of General Education if they complete one or two semesters on a student exchange programme.
-To be eligible for the exemption, students need to be enrolled in an equivalent of 50 points or more per semester at the host university and transfer back a minimum of 45 points per semester to the University of Auckland.
+To be eligible for the General Education Exemption, students need to be enrolled in a standard full-time course load at the host university while on exchange, equivalent of 50 points or more per semester, and transfer back a minimum of 45 points per semester to the University of Auckland.

 Exchange students, who take advantage of this exemption (15 points), must make up the points by replacing them with a course that is available to their programme.
 This could be done by doing a course overseas during the exchange or on campus at the University.

-If done overseas, approval for the replacement course will need to be sought.
+If done overseas, prior faculty approval for the replacement course will need to be sought via the 360 International Course Approval Form.

 Which courses can be used to make up the points depends on your programme.
 It is your responsibility to seek degree planning advice from your faculty advisers.
 The faculty adviser email contacts can be found on eligibility and timing.